Auger Observatory closes in on long-standing mystery,

 links highest-energy cosmic rays with violent black holes

-Auger Observatory in Argentina, the largest cosmic-ray observatory in the world, a team of scientists from 17
+Observatory in Argentina, the largest cosmic-ray observatory in the world, a team of scientists from 17 countries

-that have active nuclei in their centers.
+have active nuclei in their centers.
 The results appear in the Nov.
-9 issue of the
+9 issue of the journal Science.

 amounts of matter.
 They have long been considered sites where high-energy particle production might take place.